-The Finxter cheatsheet is different than all the previously mentioned sheets because it is visually the clearest, it gives a detailed description of each function and it lists the examples along with the outcome.
-The good thing about the visible outcome is that if you were unsure about the name of the function, looking at the outcome can help.
+The Finxter cheat sheet is different from all the previously mentioned sheets because it’s visually the clearest.
+It gives a detailed description of each function and lists the examples along with the outcome.
+The good thing about the visible outcome is that looking at it can help if you’re unsure about the name of the function.
 Along with the cheat sheet, there is an accompanying video with further detailed examples and explanations.

 xtensor is a C++ library, similar to NumPy, made for numerical analysis.
-The cheat sheet provides a two-column view, where the first column is NumPy and the second column are the xtensor equivalents.
-The sheet focuses on array initialization, reshaping and slicing functions.
+The cheat sheet provides a two-column view, where the first column is NumPy, and the second column contains the xtensor equivalents.
+The sheet focuses on array initialization, reshaping, and slicing functions.
 Further, it continues with array manipulation like transpose or rotation functions.
-There is a good amount of tensor operations.
-The sheet is missing the descriptions, so is not always easily deducible what a certain function does.
+There are a lot of tensor operations, but the sheet is missing the descriptions.
+So, it’s not always easily deducible what a certain function does.

 This article is contributed by Finxter user Milica Cvetkovic.
-Thanks for the thorough and detailed work, Milica! 🐍 Milica is also a writer on Medium — check out her Medium Profile.
+Milica is also a writer on Medium — check out her profile.

 Where to Go From Here?